 To freeze milk, pour a little off the top to allow room for expansion.
 Stand the carton upright in your freezer and then wait about 12 hours.
 To thaw milk, set it in a microwave for about 10 minutes or defrost it in your sink for a couple of hours.

 An important thing to remember when freezing milk is to pour off about 1 cup / 8 ounces of milk from the gallon before freezing.
 This allows “headspace,” room for the milk to expand when it freezes.
-If you don’t pour off a little, when the milk expands, it can work its way out, pushing the lid off and make a real mess in your freezer . . . we know, we’ve experienced it.
+If you don’t pour off a little, when the milk expands, it can work its way out, pushing the lid off and making a real mess in your freezer . . . we know, we’ve experienced it.

 In reality, we have never measured how much milk we pour off from the gallon.
 We just take the gallon of milk and pour enough milk into our currently open milk jug to leave about 1 1/2 inches of air space on the top of the gallon.